Artificial intelligence (AI) is a fast-moving technology with a long road ahead of it. For all its surrounding hype, AI is still in its infancy.

 Following the AI Leaders

 Not surprisingly, major technology firms are leading the way in commercializing artificial intelligence (see figure 5).
 Amazon, Apple, Google, Facebook, Microsoft, IBM, and other digital heavyweights see AI as an opportunity to transform not only the tech sector, but a wide swath of the economy.
-For these companies, maintaining a leadership position in the next wave of technological disruption is a strategic imperative.
+Also, many are seeking to maintain a leadership position in the next wave of technological disruption is a strategic imperative.
 In a sign of its determination to dominate artificial intelligence, Google recently changed its rallying cry from “mobile first” to “AI first.”

 The leading tech firms have launched an array of AI-based applications, and provide AI-as-a- service to other companies.
-Most advanced are offerings based on natural language processing, text analytics, image analysis, and speech recognition.
+Also, leaders are creating foundational offerings based on natural language processing, text analytics, image analysis, and speech recognition.

 Digital personal assistants—Apple’s Siri, Amazon’s Alexa, Google Voice, and Microsoft Cortana—use natural language processing to understand and emulate human speech.
 Apple’s face recognition security interface and photo organization app capitalize on image analysis.
-Machine learning and other AI capabilities feature prominently in new Google products such as the Pixel 2 smartphone, Clips camera, and Daydream View virtual reality system.
-Watson, IBM’s digital interlocutor, is a big bet on AI in business-to-business markets.
-And Amazon is deploying data science and AI engines and platforms in its quest to disrupt retail and other industries.
+Machine learningfeature prominently in new Google products such as the Pixel 2 smartphone, Clips camera, and Daydream View virtual reality system.

 Companies outside the tech sector take a more-focused approach to AI.
 Automakers including BMW, Ford, Honda, Tesla, and Toyota are pumping resources into autonomous vehicle technologies likely to alter not only their products but also their business models and basic industry structures, such as General Motors’ intent to offer ride-sharing services with self-driving cars.
 Other manufacturers such as Bosch, GE, and Samsung are investing in machine learning, connected devices, and the Internet of Things to create service offerings that support and expand their existing business lines.